Forest Technology Major

 Student Measuring Tree

-This major provides a pathway for associate degree students in forest technology to continue their education and receive the baccalaureate degree.
-Students broaden their perspectives in the natural resource area for careers with government agencies as well as the private sector.
+In the bachelor's program, students broaden their perspectives in the natural resource area for careers with government agencies as well as the private sector.
 Graduates have the necessary credentials to be registered as a professional forester and practice forestry in West Virginia as a technician or professional.

 Forest Technology Information Card